-ANNOUNCEMENT: The next INTRODUCTION TO UNITIVE JUSTICE AND CIRCLE FACILITATION WORKSHOP in Richmond, VA will occur in the fall.
+ANNOUNCEMENT: The next INTRODUCTION TO UNITIVE JUSTICE WORKSHOP in Richmond, VA will be scheduled in the next several months.
 If you are interested in being notified when the date is set, please use the contact form to let us know.
 Explore the journey from justice as vengeance to justice as love, and how this can empower social justice action.

 entered law school, I was told that I would be learning about the

 best legal system possible.
 I later learned that there are actually two

 models of justice, one based on proportional revenge and one based on lovingkindness.
 I had only been taught about the retributive, punitive model, but I was determined to discover how justice as love manifests and can can be consciously cultivated.